 Let's face it.
 There's always going to be that one person on your gift list who asks for bleeding-edge tech or the latest fashions.
 Giving in to the demands of these holiday budget hijackers can disrupt your entire present-buying mojo.

-Buy a 1080p TV Instead of a 4K TV
+Buy a Flat 4K TV Instead of a Curved TV

 Buy a Streaming Stick Instead of a Set-Top Box

-Buy an iPhone 5S Instead of a iPhone 6
+Buy an iPhone 6 Instead of an iPhone 6S

 Buy a Gift Card Instead of Clothes